Linet: Career

 Linet started her career singing together with her mother in events when she was as young as 5, and released her first single at the age of 16.

 In 1993, she participated in the Kdam Eurovision for winning a chance to represent Israel in the Eurovision Song Contest 1993 with the song "Aniana" (אני אנא) but was placed tenth.
 She released her first album in Turkey in 1995.
 Linet met Orhan Gencebay when she was 17 years old and released an album consisting of Gencebay's songs.
 She earned two gold certifications with this album.

 Linet returned to live in Israel between 1999 and 2006, where apart from recording albums in Hebrew, she opened a candy store.
 Besides Turkish and Hebrew, she has recorded songs in Arabic, Greek, Spanish, and English as well.

 After an absence of two years in the Turkish music scene, she returned with a completely new look, performing as a guest at the İbo Show.
 Linet had been mentioned among the candidates to participate in the 2021 season of The X Factor Israel, which selects the Israeli representative to the Eurovision Song Contest 2022 held in Italy.
-She was eliminated in the quarterfinals.
+She was eliminated in the quarter-finals.

 In August 2021, Linet performed together with the Jerusalem Orchestra East&West at the Arabesque Festival held in the city of Akko, and also recorded Yalnız değilsin/חומות חימר ("You are not alone"/"Walls of Clay"), a song dedicated to women facing oppression around the world.
 The song was recorded in Arabic, Hebrew and Turkish.